metal3-io/metal3-io.github.io/try-it.md

 | DEFAULT_HOSTS_MEMORY     | Set the default memory size in MB for the virtual machines provisioned.        |  | Ubuntu default is 4096, while CentOS is 8192. |
 | CLUSTER_NAME             | Set the name of the target cluster                        |  | test1 |

+> note "Note"
+> The IMAGE_USERNAME for ssh has been changed to `metal3` for both Centos and Ubuntu images.
 <br>

 ### 1.3.
 Using a custom image